-To achieve a number of the goals and targets outlined in the plan, state-level action will be required, in particular for the energy and climate change goals.
+To achieve a number of the goals and targets outlined in the plan, state-level action will be required, in particular for the energy, mobility and land use, and climate change goals.
 As potential policies develop at the state level, through the legislative process, building codes, and implementation of laws, Bellevue will develop policies to support the achievement of the city's environmental goals through the city's legislative agenda process.
+State level legislation which will be key to achieving the city's goals include the Clean Energy Transformation Act, the Zero Emissions Vehicle (ZEV) Standard, and a Clean Fuel Standard.